k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 ## Powerful Editing

-Offering a professional code editor, Web studio provides wide variety capabilities, among them:
+Offering a professional code editor, Web Studio provides a wide variety of capabilities, among them:

 - As-you-type reporting of parsing and compilation errors.
 - Syntax highlighting and bracket matching